 Place the ribs on a medium-high preheated grill, and begin basting them immediately with the sauce.

-Honestly if you’re not drooling when these puppies come off the grill your taste buds have up and died on ya and you best be seeking some medical attention!
-Course after ya have a bite you may just up and pass out because they’re so darn good!
+Honestly, if you’re not drooling when these puppies come off the grill, your taste buds have up and died on ya and you best seek some medical attention!
+Course, after you have a bite you may just up and pass out because they’re so darn good!

 Other Favorite Grilling Recipes